 - A sketchbook from the deployment in Bosnia-Herzegovina

-The exhibition opened on November 8th 2019 and will run for a year.
+The exhibition opened on November 8th 2019 and will run until summer 2021.
 Admission is free.